jonesjac20/Ponies/README.md

 It is envisioned that Ponies can be used to entertain the participants in a curling tournament or "bonspiel" while they are off the ice before or after their matches.
 A leaderboard can be created to show the most successful jockey's and a prizes can be awarded by the bonspiel organizers to add to the air of excitement at the bonspiel.

+It is further envisioned that Ponies can be applied to other games that are watched by groups of friends.
+For example, each at-bat in a baseball game could be used as the distinct game segment, with the jockeys being randomly assigned the conceivable outcomes of the at-bat.
+As noted above, the number of outcomes would equal the number of jockeys.
+Some example ponies (with more detailed outcomes noted if additional ponies are required) for a baseball at-bat are: No At-bat (hit by pitch, walk), Hit (single, double, triple, home run), Fielders Choice, and Out (strikeout swinging, strikeout looking, ground out, fly out).

 To run the program, please use 'npm start'.
 This will initiate in dev mode.
 As far as production is concerned, I am going to implement the prod scritp at a later date.